Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Properties of Toeplitz operators and a -dependent calculus

-Inspired by the functional calculus of zero order Toeplitz operators on CR manifolds \cite{HsG21b}, we will see how to establish the asymptotic expansion of $(z-T_P)^{-1}\Pi$ by a series of $z$-dependent Fourier integral operator.
-We will ignore all operators in Definition \ref{def:mathfrak R_z} for now, and we will show that their contribution in (\ref{functional calculus and z-A inverse Pi}) are $k$-negligible in the next section.
-From now on, we will fix an open set $D$ of $X$ with local coordinates $x=(x_1,\ldots,x_{2n+1})$ on $D$.
+Inspired by the functional calculus of zeroth-order elliptic self-adjoint Toeplitz operators on CR manifolds \cite[Theorem 1.1]{GaHs21}, in this section we will show how to establish the asymptotic expansion of $(z-T_P)^{-1}\Pi$ by a series of $z$-dependent Fourier integral operators.